tempstabilizer2018group/tempstabilizer2018/software_rpi/readme_setup_pi.md

 -> you may use ssh now

-## PREPARATION ONLY HTTP-Server: Set Locale
+## PREPARATION ONLY HTTP-Server: Set Locale (not needed on debian10)
 As root:
 dpkg-reconfigure locales
   en_US.UTF-8 UTF-8